hansroland/reflex-dom-inbits/tutorial.md

 This is the most simple way to create and use a checkbox.
 However, you have to click exactly into the small square to change the state of the checkbox.
 When you click at the label *Click me* it does not change it's state.
-This is very user unfriendly!
+This is not user friendly!

 ### Example *src/checkbox02.hs*